-- 1. HSC bands range from 1 to 6. - 50% School Based Assessment and 50% Final HSC examination/s in all subjects excluding English Extension. - The school based assessments are spread across Year 12 and encompass a wide range of types of assessment in every subject. - 4.
-Oral/aural assessments in Continuers and Beginners languages. - 5.
-Independent study is required in all subjects. - 6.
-All subjects contribute equally according to their unit value to the HSC credential. - Final marks in each subject are standards referenced against defined levels of achievement consistent from one examination session to the next and applied equally to all schools. - The HSC credential is achieved by all candidates who have met the basic curriculum requirements and have satisfactorily completed at least 10 units of study including 2 units of English.
+- 1. 50% moderated School Based Assessment (set by individual schools according to certain NESA mandates) and 50% Final HSC examination/s in all subjects excluding English Extension 2. - 2.
+Year 11 marks do not contribute to the final HSC result. - 3.
+The 4 school-based assessments for each subject are spread across Year 12 and encompass a wide range of types of assessment in every subject, such as oral presentations, research projects, practical tasks, and reading and writing tasks. - 4.
+Independent study is required in all subjects. - 5.
+All subjects after moderation contribute equally according to their unit value to the HSC credential. - 6.
+HSC bands range from 1 to 6. - 7.
+Final marks in each subject are standards referenced against defined levels of achievement

-GUIDELINES FOR 2022
+GUIDELINES FOR 2024